microchip-pic-avr-examples/pic18f16q41-analog-serial-read-mplab-mcc/README.md

 ![MCC_melody](images/MCC_melody.png)

 - Modify the Clock Control under “Project Resources” in the top left panel
   - Set “Clock Source” to High Frequency Internal Oscillator (HFINTOSC)
   - Set “HF Internal Clock” to 4_MHz
   - Set “Clock Divider” to 1

 ![asrclock](images/asrclock.png)

 - Set Configuration Bits under “Project Resources” in the top left panel
   - Set “External Oscillator Mode Selection” to “Oscillator not enabled”

 ![asrbits](images/asrbits.png)

 #### Step #4: Add ADCC and UART Peripherals
 - In Device Resources:
   - Drivers → ADCC → ADCC
   - Drivers → UART → UART1

 ![asrperipherals](images/asrperipherals.png)

 ###### Once the peripherals are added, modify the peripherals:
 - ADCC
   - Hardware Settings to change while the rest can be left as default
     - Operating Mode = Basic Mode
     - Result Alignment = right
     - Positive Reference = VDD
     - Negative Reference = VSS
     - Acquisition Count = 2

 ![asradcc](images/asradcc.png)

 - UART1
   - Software Settings:
     - Enable "Redirect STDIO to UART"
   - Hardware Settings:
     - Enable UART box should be checked
     - Set the Baud Rate to 19200
     - Enable Transmit and Receive should be checked
     - Everything else can be left as default settings

 ![asruart](images/asruart.png)

 #### Step #5: Configure the Pins
-- TX1 is connected to pin RB7
+- UART1 TX1 is connected to pin RB7
-- RX1 is connected to pin RB5
+- UART1 RX1 is connected to pin RB5
-- Connect ADCC “ANx” to pin RA5
+- ADCC “ANx” is connected to pin RA5
   - This is the pin on the Curiosity Nano that our potentiometer is connected to

 ![asrpins](images/asrpins.png)